-With OnePlus 6 the focus is on balance, not a differentiator: OnePlus CEO Pete Lau
+With OnePlus 6 our focus is on balance, explains OnePlus CEO Pete Lau

 What happens to the older models after the OnePlus 6 is launched?

-We sold out OnePlus 5t across mode geographies by early April.
+We sold out OnePlus 5t across most geographies by early April.
 But if there is demand for the older device we can consider this, but we don’t see that demand.

 For all the latest Technology News, download Indian Express App